Sarasadeghii/Sharif-WavLM/README.md

 # Sharif_WavLM
-**In this repository, the wavLM model is used for quality and poor quality data for speaker verification task, and the PyCM library is used for evaluation.**
+**for Speaker Verification**
 ----------------------------------------------------------------------------------------
-In this repository, an attempt was made to examine all aspects of the wav2vec2 model.
+In this repository, the wavLM model is used for quality and poor quality data for speaker verification task, and the PyCM library is used for evaluation.
 ## Table of Contents
 1. [General Info](#general-info)
 2. [How to Use](#how-to-use)